Responses to Key Themes Emerging from the November 2013 - April 2014 Public Comment Period & Next Steps

 - 1 ….
 Unacceptably vague criteria would include those stating that an entity should "be involved in" or "promote" an activity, approach, or philosophy without specifying resulting performance or prescriptive outcomes.

 Similarly, EPA's position is that if a hotspot analysis identifies multiple lifecycle stages with significant environmental impacts for a product category, standards in that category should address all significant lifecycle stages, unless extenuating circumstances are identified and explained.
-As such, the Hotspots Guideline is a Baseline Guideline, whereas the Multiple Environmental Impacts and Lifecycle Stages Guidelines are Leadership Guidelines, as the latter may not apply to all product categories.
-As with all Leadership Guidelines, the Multiple Environmental Impacts Guidelines and Lifecycle Stages Guidelines may be required for specific product categories.
+As such, the Hotspots criteria is Baseline, whereas the Multiple Environmental Impacts and Lifecycle Stages criteria are Leadership, as the latter may not apply to all product categories.
+As with all Leadership criteria, the Multiple Environmental Impacts criteria and Lifecycle Stages criteria may be required for specific product categories.

-In addition, some commenters indicated that EPA should include language that specifies both human health and environmental impacts as part of the Hotspots and Multiple Environmental Impacts Guidelines; the revised Guidelines reflect this addition.
+In addition, some commenters indicated that EPA should include language that specifies both human health and environmental impacts as part of the Hotspots and Multiple Environmental Impacts criteria; the revised criteria reflect this addition.

 - Where there are certain lifecycle stages or impacts that dominate the overall environmental and/or health impact of the product category, those significant impacts (or "hotspots") are clearly defined and given greater emphasis in differentiating environmental performance.
 If additional impacts are addressed, the standard clearly identifies any known trade-offs between impacts.2